andrijac/andrijac.github.io/source/_posts/2013-12-21-octopress-publishing-environment-in-the-cloud.markdown

 I am switching workstations and environments a lot.
 On the other hand, Octopress requires "things" to be preinstalled things in your local environment.
 I also switch OSs so having to setup environment on Windows all the time can be time consuming.
 I figured I could have a always Octopress ready environemnt on Nitrous.io, so I gave it a try.
 This is only way to have Octopress always avaialble to you where ever you are.
 The trend how cloud computing is progressing, I think that personal workstation on remote VM [will be more and more pratice](http://yieldthought.com/post/12239282034/swapped-my-macbook-for-an-ipad).

 Setting up<a name="setup" href="#setup" class="anchor">#</a>
 -

+***
+#### In summary
+These are the steps that we will need to go through to setup a blog:

+- Register on Github
+- Register on Nitrous.io
+- Change a Ruby version
+- Clone and setup Octopress

+***
 I have chosen to host the blog on github, which means that address will be [username].github.io.
 If you want to have it also on github, make sure you like the username you choose for yourself.

 I am hosting this blog on github and I will describe here how to host it there.
 You do have [other options available](http://octopress.org/docs/deploying/), and since blog is generated in plaing html-css-javascript, it can be hosted anywhere after all.